Enterprise Sales Recruiter in blue suit in the office

 Invest in Identifying Key Skills, Including Adaptability

-High-performance hires start with high competency in specific areas.
+Strong hires tend to show deep competency in a few specific areas rather than surface-level ability across many.
 Assess a candidate’s willingness to learn and adapt.
 Fast learners and highly adaptive employees can quickly master new skills.
 High performers take feedback and apply it immediately.

 Establish and Create Testing Mechanisms